-Type Declaration statement Syntax f[unctions] <list be="" declared="" functions="" of="" to="">;</list> See also cfunctions (5.8) , tensors (5.102) , ntensors (5.67) , table (5.100) , ntable (5.66) , ctable (5.14)
+Syntax f[unctions] < list of functions to be declared>; See also cfunctions (5.8), tensors (5.102), ntensors (5.67), table (5.100), ntable (5.66), ctable (5.14)

 Used to declare one or more functions.
 The functions declared with this statement will be noncommuting.
 For commuting functions one should use the cf[unctions] statement (see 5.8).
 Functions can have a number of properties that can be set in the declaration.
 This is done by appending the options to the name of the function.
 These options are: